tokenbound/sdk/packages/sdk-ethers/README.md

-# @tokenbound/sdk
+# @tokenbound/sdk-ethers

-An SDK for interacting with [ERC-6551 accounts](https://eips.ethereum.org/EIPS/eip-6551) using viem.
+An SDK for interacting with [ERC-6551 accounts](https://eips.ethereum.org/EIPS/eip-6551) using ethers.

 # Installation